- Study at Deakin

 Deakin offers flexible study options for those who are unable to study on-campus and/or full-time.

 It is normally possible to switch your candidature from full-time to part-time or vice versa at any stage.
 However, part-time study is subject to university approval concerning the suitability of your proposed topic of research to this mode of study.
-In general the university will recognise the sometimes compelling needs of HDR students to enrol part-time.
+In general the university will recognise the compelling needs of HDR students to enrol part-time.

 Off-campus study is subject to university approval concerning the suitability of your proposed topic of research to this mode of study.